ozymotv/2CA/README.md

 The Kmbox Net mouse method provides several advantages:
 - Very hard to get detected by Anticheats
 - Pure human interface for better compatible
-- Hardware level movement smoothing (known as Trace)
+- Hardware level curve control (known as Trace)

 ## Model Export Guide
 To export PyTorch models from Python with dynamic shapes: